rootisgod/rootisgod/content/posts/2020/2020-08-15-Octopus-Deploy-Remote-Tentacle-Installation.md

           - type: daily
             start_boundary: "2050-01-01T00:00:00Z" # Just a random time, we dont use this
       #---------------------------------------------------------------------------------------------------------------------------------------------
-      # Only use an accounts username and password if you have to run the tentacle as specific user.
-Note, this will fail in Desktop Editions
+      # Only use an account username and password if you have to run the tentacle as a specific user.
+Note, this will fail in Windows Desktop Editions
-      # of Windows as it seems to NEED a real login to occur for the user to exist and do thi.
+      # as it seems to NEED a real login to occur for the user to exist and do this.
 This limitation isn't on server editions.
 Just FYI!
       #username: "{{ hostvars['localhost']['vm_admin_username'] }}"
       #password: "{{ hostvars['localhost']['vm_admin_password'] }}"
       #logon_type: password